- Explore the temples of Angkor by "remork," including the "Tomb Raider" temple

 More Great Cambodia Itineraries

 Looking for more inspiration for your trip to Cambodia?
-Check out these other Cambodia itineraries, explore different ways to spend 10 days in Cambodia, or learn about the best time to visit Cambodia.
+Check out these other Cambodia itineraries, explore different ways to spend two weeks in Cambodia, or learn about the best time to visit Cambodia.